ThalesGroup/CipherTrust_Application_Protection/crypto/java/README.md

 1. CMS Sign Data and Verify

-    This sample shows how to perform *CMS sign data and verify signature* using `CADP JCE`.
+    This sample shows how to perform *CMS sign data and verify signature* using `CADP for JAVA`.

     * File: [*CMSSignSample.java*](CMSSignSample.java)
     * Usage: